REFRIGERATION CYCLE ANIMATION VIDEO / VAPOR

 - Vapor Absorption System

-The Vapor Compression cycle is explained in the Refrigeration Cycle Animation video below.
+The Vapor Compression cycle is explained in the Refrigeration Cycle Animation video above.

 The Basic Refrigeration Cycle explained below involves the following Components and respective functions: